y4pff/Code-Conquer/README.md

 npm install
 npm run dev

-Create a .env file:

-VITE_SUPABASE_URL=your_url
-VITE_SUPABASE_ANON_KEY=your_key

 Notes

-This project was built as part of a Computer Science coursework assignment.
+This project was built as part of a collaborative project.
 Further improvements and features may be added in the future.